 Under the terms of the agreement with RP Scherer, we guaranteed a minimum gross profit percentage on RP Scherer's combined sales of products to Ortho Neutrogena and Dermik.
-The guaranty period commenced on July 1, 2000 and ends on the earlier of July 1, 2010 or the end of two consecutive guaranty periods where the combined gross profit on sales to Ortho and Dermik equals or exceeds the guaranteed gross profit (the "two period test").
-The Gross Profit Guaranty expense totaled \$729,000 for the first six guaranty years and in those years profits did not meet the two period test.
-Effective March of 2007, in conjunction with a sale of assets by RP Scherer's successor company to an Amcol International subsidiary ("Amcol"), a new agreement was signed between us and Amcol to provide continuity of product supply to Ortho and Dermik.
-This new agreement potentially extends the gross profit guaranty period an additional three years to July 1, 2013 unless it is terminated earlier via the two period test.
+The guaranty period commenced on July 1, 2000 and ends on the earlier of July 1, 2010 or the end of two consecutive guaranty periods where the combined gross profit on sales to Ortho and Dermik equals or exceeds the guaranteed gross profit.
+The Gross Profit Guaranty expense totaled \$729,000 for the first six guaranty years and in those years did not include two consecutive periods where the combined gross profit on sales to Ortho and Dermik equaled or exceeded the guaranteed gross profit.
 Therefore, we expect the Gross Profit Guaranty payments to range from approximately \$100,000 to \$150,000 per year for the remainder of the guaranty period.